 For day-to-day interactions, children don’t learn by being yelled at.
 Instead, they learn by being taught and having consequences if they choose not to listen.
 But often, parents get so used to yelling about everything that kids stop listening to any of it.

-So as the parent, if you want a child that listens to you, practice using your stern voice or yell for a situation of danger or serious misbehavior.
+So as the parent, if you want a child that listens to you, practice using your stern voice or yelling for a situation of danger or serious misbehavior.
 Because not all behaviors are created equal.
 We want our children to know there are times when NOT listening is not an option for their safety and emotional well-being.

 Pro tip: My favorite tip for getting a child to listen is to lower my voice because they have to get close to you to hear.
 It also is a different way of communicating than they are used to, so they are prone to come close to listen.